I'm looking to buy 1967-1969 Gibson Flying Vs and 1971 Gibson Medallion Flying Vs. Contact info: email@example.com

 Gibson built 175 Flying V's from 1966 to 1969.
 Although it is commonly called the 1967 Flying V, two of them were actually built and shipped in late 1966.
 It was the brain-child of Ted McCarty who also designed the famous 1958 Korina Flying V. He helped design the 1967 version of the Flying V just before he left the Gibson Guitar Company in 1966.
 All 175 guitars were built in 5 production batches from late 1966 to 1969.
 Each batch was made up of 35 guitars.
 The 5 batches are known as Batch #1, Batch #2, Batch #3, etc. All of the guitars had a one-piece mahogany body and shipped from the Gibson factory with a short Vibrola tremelo bar, of which there were three different versions.
 None of the guitars had a factory installed Stop Bar Tailpiece.
 The guitars from Batches #1 - #4, all of which were made in 1966 (2) and 1967, had a one-piece mahogany neck.
 The guitars from Batch #5, which were all made in 1969, had a three-piece mahogany neck.
 The first Flying V that shipped in 1966 was a Sunburst prototype that had some very unique features, especially with the pickguard and electronics.
 It is featured on this website along with many other fine examples.

 The nut width used on all 175 guitars was 1 9/16 inches.
 This nut width was introduced in the summer of 1965 and was used on many Gibson electric guitars until the early 1980's.
 The tuners that were used on Flying V production batches 1 - 4 were Kluson Deluxe double ring tuners.
 The tuners used on the Batch 5 Flying Vs built in 1969 were Gibson Deluxe double ring tuners.
 Both tuners were identical except for the name inscription on the back, Kluson Deluxe or Gibson Deluxe.
 The standard finishes that Gibson used on the Flying V guitars were Cherry, Sunburst, Sparkling Burgundy and Walnut.
-There were supposedly also a few guitars that were finished in Black and Pelham Blue.
+There were supposedly also a few guitars that were finished in Pelham Blue.
 If anyone has a picture of a real 67 Pelham Blue Flying V please send it along.
-The only '67 pelham blue Flying V that I have ever seen is a copy that was made in the early 1990's
+The only '67 pelham blue Flying V that I have ever seen is an aged copy that was made in the early 1990's

 The serial number system that Gibson used in the 1960's leaves much to be desired.
 For example, many guitars that were built in 1967 often specify a 1968 serial number.
 Guitars with three piece necks that were built in 1969 often have 1968 serial numbers.
 As a result of these serial number oddities it can be difficult to pin-down the exact year that many Gibson guitars were actually made.
 The Flying V did not escape this serial number confusion.
 However, since only 175 Flying V guitars were built, it is much easier to pin-down when these guitars were built and shipped.
 Some of the Flying V's from Batch #4 have "gap" serial numbers.
 This means the serial number falls outside the range of the Gibson serialization publication.
 For example, the Hendrix Sunburst V, plus at least two others, have a "gap" serial number series of 932xxx which is outside the published serial number ranges noted in the Gibson Serial Number publication.
 There were also many other Gibson guitars from that era that have "gap" serial numbers, ie: the ES-335, SG, Firebird, etc.